dragon7-fc/misc/algorithm/LeetCode/[Lock] [Medium] [Solution] 548. Split Array with Equal Sum.md

 ## Approach #5 Using Cumulative Sum and HashSet [Accepted]
 **Algorithm**

-In this approach, firstly we form a cumulative sum array $sum$, where $sum[i]$ stores the cumulative sum of the array numsnums upto the $i^{th}$ index.
+In this approach, firstly we form a cumulative sum array $sum$, where $sum[i]$ stores the cumulative sum of the array $nums$ upto the $i^{th}$ index.
 Then, we start by traversing over the possible positions for the middle cut formed by $j$.
 For every $j$, firstly, we find all the left cut's positions, $i$, that lead to equalizing the sum of the first and the second part (i.e. $sum[i-1] = sum [j-1] - sum[i]$) and store such sums in the setset (a new HashSet is formed for every $j$ chosen).
-Thus, the presence of a sum in setset implies that such a sum is possible for having equal sum of the first and second part for the current position of the middle cut(jj).
+Thus, the presence of a sum in setset implies that such a sum is possible for having equal sum of the first and second part for the current position of the middle cut($j$).

 Then, we go for the right cut and find the position of the right cut that leads to equal sum of the third and the fourth part ($sum[n-1]-sum[k]=sum[k-1] - sum[j]$), for the same middle cut as chosen earlier.
 We also, look if the same sum exists in the setset.
 If so, such a triplet $(i, j, k)$ exists which satisfies the required criteria, otherwise not.